xinyang-sun/VirtuSync/README.md

 - To change the emoji bindings, click on the input box and enter letters or numbers.
 Just click on the input box and enter the alphanumeric keys directly.
 - The default reset button for emoticons is 0.
 - Once everything is set, click Save to save it.
+- **Note**: The keypad numeric keys and the keyboard numeric keys do not interoperate when binding.
+If you use the keypad numeric keys for binding, press the keypad numeric keys when using them.

 **4. Modify the background color of the model**: Click `Background Color` to open the color palette.
 Click `Close` to close the palette after modifying the color.
 ## License